vivaria/edisonrul.ing/docs/source/cards/barrier-statue-of-the-heavens.md

-# BARRIER STATUE OF THE HEAVENS
+# Barrier Statue Of The Heavens

 > ① Neither player can Special Summon monsters, except LIGHT monsters.